dwiwad/hockey_site/README.md

 I'm beginning to think about database management.
 Right now there is no database structure in place but I'm going to need to have this--what happens if someone wants to look at yesterdays games?
 Or games from earlier in the season?
 So I'm going to need a place to store all this json so people can see static snapshots of previous games.
 I did not expect this project to start simply with data science, morph into learning front and back end web development, and then start to touch on data engineering lol.

-## Tech Stack (Planned)
+## Tech Stack

 - Python for backend code and data analysis.
-Maybe some R if it plays nicely together (FastAPI for backend)
+Some R for static stuff, but not actual live analysis or dashboarding.
+I prefer R over python for stats, sue me.
+	- Backend is FastAPI
 - HTML/CSS/JS for front end (Jinja2).
 - Figma for design work